The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Famous fighters: Barack Obama, Steven Seagal, Jessica Alba, Willie Nelson

-Taekwondo is very closely intertwined with the history of Korea itself, which is probably why in recent years it has been developing as successfully as Kim Jong-un's southern neighbor.
+Taekwondo is very closely intertwined with the history of Korea itself, and this is probably why in recent years it has been developing as successfully as Kim Jong-un’s southern neighbor.

-Originally there were nine taekwondo kwans (schools) that were recognized by the Government South Korea.
+There were originally nine kwans (schools) of taekwondo that were recognized by the Government South Korea.
 Each school had its own unique style of taekwondo.
-In 1955, the nine kwans were merged into the one commonly studied today.
-In order to describe the history of this art in more detail, a separate article is needed, it is enough to say that all political events, including the notorious Korean War, strongly affected the appearance of martial arts.
+In 1955, the nine kwana were combined into the one that is commonly studied today.
+In order to describe the history of this art in more detail, a separate article will be needed, it is enough to just say that all political events, including the notorious Korean War, had a strong impact on the appearance of martial arts.

-When in films with high-intensity martial arts for one frame, a fighter kicks quickly and briskly, then most likely he uses taekwondo.
-Actually, powerful high kicks, and make taekwondo so effective view martial arts.
+In films with high intensity martial arts, when a fighter kicks quickly and vigorously in one frame, he is most likely using taekwondo.
+Actually, powerful high kicks are what make taekwondo so effective look martial arts

-The main charm of taekwondo is not only that one good hit legs can incapacitate an opponent, but the fact that this martial art is extremely effective against several opponents.
+The main beauty of taekwondo is not only that good hit legs can incapacitate an opponent, but the fact is that this martial art is extremely effective against several opponents.
 Unless, of course, they know taekwondo.

-The word "taekwondo" is made up of three words: "tae" - leg, "kwon" - fist (hand), "do" - art, the path of taekwondo, the path to improvement (the path of the arm and leg).
+The word “taekwondo” is made up of three words: “tae” - leg, “kwon” - fist (hand), “do” - art, the path of taekwondo, the path to improvement (the path of the hand and foot).

-Taekwondo is the only martial art on this list that is olympic view sports.
-But Olympic restraint and fear of death did not make it less effective.
+Taekwondo is the only martial art on this list that is Olympic form sports But Olympic restraint and fear of lethal outcomes did not make it any less effective.

 Krav Maga